PostgREST/postgrest/api.rst

   3

 Procedures must be declared with named parameters.
-Procedures declared like:
+Procedures declared like

 .. code-block:: plpgsql

   CREATE FUNCTION non_named_args(integer, text, integer) ...

-Can not be called with PostgREST, since we use `named notation <https://www.postgresql.org/docs/current/static/sql-syntax-calling-funcs.html#SQL-SYNTAX-CALLING-FUNCS-NAMED>`_ internally.
+cannot be called with PostgREST, since we use `named notation <https://www.postgresql.org/docs/current/static/sql-syntax-calling-funcs.html#SQL-SYNTAX-CALLING-FUNCS-NAMED>`_ internally.

 Note that PostgreSQL converts identifier names to lowercase unless you quote them like: